MADDY312/Applause-Like-button-Wordpress-plugin/README.md

 # applause/like-wordpress plugin

-Add like button to each post for logged in users. (wordpress plugin)
+A learning project to add like button to each post for logged in users. (wordpress plugin)

 -A WordPress plugin to add like button to every post